 If you’re doing this, be sure to practice how integrating these tools changes the flow of your talk, and what you might do if the interaction or response are not what you expect.

-Tools like Zoom, GoToWebinar, WebinarNinja and others let you conduct live surveys/polls, but the process can vary.
+Tools like Demio and Zoom, GoToWebinar, WebinarNinja and others let you conduct live surveys/polls, but the process can vary.
 With a tool like Poll Everywhere, you can create word clouds in real time.
 Online games like Kahoot are great for creating online real-time quizzes (ideal for smaller groups).

 You can also use whiteboards to create diagrams as you’re explaining a process, which involves the audience’s attention as they follow along.
 Zoom, ClickMeeting and other platforms have a whiteboard feature.